NVIDIA/spark-rapids/docs/compatibility.md

 `approximate_percentile`, this feature is disabled by default and can be enabled by setting `spark.rapids.sql.incompatibleOps.enabled=true`.

-There is also a known issue ([issue #4060](https://github.com/NVIDIA/spark-rapids/issues/4060)) where incorrect results are produced intermittently.

 ## Conditionals and operations with side effects (ANSI mode)

 In Apache Spark condition operations like `if`, `coalesce`, and `case/when` lazily evaluate